YeshwantBhat/GettingCleaningData/CodeBook.md

 The Jerk signals were then computed from tBodyAcc-XYZ and tGyro-XYZ in time to obtain tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ.

-Magnitude of these three-dimensional signals were calculated using the Euclidean norm
+Magnitude of these three-dimensional signals were calculated using the Euclidean norm thus resulting in

+tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag

+Fast Fourier Transform(FFT) was applied on some of the signals in frequency domain to obtain the following

+fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag

+From the above set of time, frequency, acceleration,angular,jerk, magnitude signals a 561 vector measurements was computed.
+These 561 measurements were the different calculations done on the above set.
+The calculations were mean, std and so on ...

+So for instance tBodyAcc-mean()-X denotes the mean value for the Body acceleration in X-Axis for a particular subject and a particular activity.

 The measurements are normalized in the range [-1,1].